 But there’s actually quite a few ways to make it more than manageable.
 According to REI, you might stress out the first time, but you’ll soon realize that backpacking with your period is no big deal.

+The first order of business is making the choice between tampons and menstrual cups.
 In all reality, when it comes to tampons versus menstrual cups for camping, you should just go with what you normally use at home.

+Though a menstrual cup does save a little weight (a big benefit for lightweight backpackers), the downside is a lack of soap and hot water to keep it clean.
 You can skirt this issue by packing hand sanitizer and pre-moistened wipes.
 You could even bring a few pairs of nitrile medical gloves to really makes things clean and simple.

 Another benefit of menstrual cups for camping and backpacking is the lack of waste.
-Unlike a tampon, there’s no need to pack out any used waste.
+Unlike a tampon, there’s no need to pack out any used waste!

 How to Clean Your Clothes While Camping